zhaopengfei12345/closed-loop-C-P/README.md

 # Closed-Loop Predict-and-Optimize

-This repository contains a cleaned implementation of the paper:
+This repository contains implementation of the paper:

 **Fine-Grained Marginal Cost Feedback-Based Closed-Loop Predict-and-Optimize Framework for Distribution System Scheduling**.